 Born out of a desire to showcase the agricultural bounty of the region in 1884, The Big Fresno Fair continues to showcase agriculture, providing a link between urban and rural California.
 This is done by educating Valley residents on the region’s rich agricultural heritage and vast industry through exhibits and educational attractions.
 Educational exhibits and attractions can be found throughout the grounds that not only focus on agriculture but also highlight water conservation, the environment, and more.
 In addition, the Fair supports education through its variety of programs – Fair Education, 4.0 & Above Scholastic Achievement Program, Big Band Review, and more.

 The Big Fresno Fair celebrates

 Fairgoers through a variety of programs and exhibits, and undoubtedly has fun

 More Than Just a Fair

-The Fresno Fairgrounds is home to not only the annual Big Fresno Fair, but more than 250 different year round events ranging from home shows to international cultural celebrations, from weddings to corporate workshops, and much more.
-Additionally, the Fair operates two year-round satellite wagering facilities – The Starting Gate at the Fresno Fairgrounds and The Polo Lounge at Club One Casino in Downtown Fresno.
+The Fresno Fairgrounds is home to not only the annual Big Fresno Fair, but more than 250 different year-round events ranging from home shows to international cultural celebrations, from weddings to corporate workshops, and much more.
+Additionally, the Fair operates a year-round satellite wagering facility – The Starting Gate.

 Through support of its non-profit Foundation, Friends of the Fair, the Fairgrounds has the only museum dedicated to the broad Fresno County history – The Fresno County Historical Museum, which has welcomed guests since opening in 2015.
 Additionally, there is a separate museum dedicated to the history of the Fair – The Big Fresno Fair Museum, which opened in 2012.
 These museums are products of the Fair’s belief in its role to preserve and protect the history of its Fair and its community.